 • Brush your teeth twice a day

-You must brush your teeth at least twice a day using a dentist-recommended toothpaste.
+You should brush your teeth at least twice a day using a dentist-recommended toothpaste.
 Bad brushing habits lead to the accumulation of plaque and tartar in your teeth, which, in turn, can cause bacterial infections and ruin your smile.
-While brushing, you must use the correct strokes to dislodge and remove the plaque and tartar to prevent gum disease.
+While brushing, you should use the correct strokes to dislodge and remove the plaque and tartar to prevent gum disease.
+Your ACCD hygienist can provide you with some tips on proper brushing if you need them.

 • Use fluoride toothpaste

 Most people don’t consider their toothpaste options.
 Some only look at the toothpaste’s whitening potential.
-However, you must also consider the toothpaste’s fluoride content.
-You must look for fluoride toothpaste because it strengthens your teeth and prevents bacterial decay, allowing you to maintain a flawless smile without cavities.
+However, you should also consider the toothpaste’s fluoride content.
+You should look for fluoride toothpaste because it strengthens your teeth and prevents bacterial decay, allowing you to maintain a flawless smile without cavities.
+Your ACCD hygienist can provide you with some recommendations on toothpaste.

 • Brush or clean your tongue